DataTalksClub/data-engineering-zoomcamp/05-batch/README.md

 Required-by:
 ```

-12. My settings, a sumamry:
+12. My settings, a summary:
     - python 3.11.8, installed in venv,
     - pyspark version 3.5.1, installed in venv via pip,
     - spark version 3.5.1 in ~/spark in WSL2 instance,